Ole Gustav Narud

 Ole Gustav Narud (born 26 February 1958) is a Norwegian politician for the Centre Party.

-He was a deputy representative to the Parliament of Norway from Hedmark during the term 2009–2013, but without meeting in parliamentary session.
+He was a deputy representative to the Parliament of Norway from Hedmark during the term 2009–2013, but without meeting in a parliamentary session.
 In October 2021 he was appointed to Støre's Cabinet as State Secretary in the Ministry of Local Government and Modernisation.
-He was the mayor of Åmot from 2003 to 2011 and 2015 to 2019.
+He was the mayor of Åmot Municipality from 2003 to 2011 and from 2015 to 2019.

-He was a twin brother of political scientist Hanne Marthe Narud (1958–2012).
+He was the twin brother of political scientist Hanne Marthe Narud (1958–2012).